 Photo by Sara Jaye Weiss for Startraks, ripped from Media Bistro.

 I discovered photographer Chris Jorndan‘s series “Intolerable Beauty: Potraits of American Mass Consumption” via a helpful tipster yesterday.
-The panel above is ripped from the artist’s site and links back there, where you can view a wide selection of his work.
+The panel above is ripped from the artist’s stock images on his site and links back there, where you can view a wide selection of his work.
 I highly recommend a click through.